 Died: November 22, 1963, Trauma Room 1, Parkland Memorial Hospital, Dallas, Texas

 I rank JFK much in the same way that I rank Ronald Reagan.
 I’ve written before that I believe John F. Kennedy is often overrated, and that is not out of any disrespect for his legacy, but from looking at what he actually accomplished (and had time to see through) during his brief Presidency.
 Kennedy was a cautious politician, which isn’t necessarily a weakness, but there are times when people can no longer accept being patient about immensely important issues and demand action, and I think Kennedy was perhaps too cautious about moving forward on Civil Rights.
 His strength was in the soaring speeches and inspirational vision that was carried through by his successors in his memory following his tragic assassination.
 There will always be questions about “What if?” with JFK.
 Would he have fought for Civil Rights like LBJ?
 Could he have done it?
 Would the difficult mission to put a man on the moon have been completed without his legacy to fuel it?
-Those are questions we cannot answer.
-His vision, however, set these things into motion; his memory drove them across the finish line.
+Those are questions we cannot definitively answer.
+His vision was set many of these things into motion; his memory drove them across the finish line.
 What would the result have been if Kennedy had lived and it required his political skills to achieve those goals.
-One thing can never be doubted: JFK’s leadership during the Cuban Missile Crisis — tough, reassuring, and handled brilliantly through back-channel negotiations with the Soviets at the same time that we took steps that led us close to turning the Cold War hot than anything else in history — was remarkable and he should be recognized for what he did in October 1962.
+One thing can never be doubted: JFK’s leadership during the Cuban Missile Crisis — tough, reassuring, and handled brilliantly through back-channel negotiations with the Soviets at the same time that we took steps that led us closer to turning the Cold War hot than anything else in history — was remarkable and he should be recognized for what he did in October 1962.
 It was Kennedy’s charisma, his young family, and the unique aura spotlighting him which forged his connection with the American people, particularly those who were of JFK’s generation rather than Dwight D. Eisenhower’s generation.
 And it was the shocking manner and sudden impact of his death which created a legend and froze John F. Kennedy in time as he was and as the American people wanted him to be.
 Because JFK was tragically, violently, and publicly robbed of his life and time, the foundation of his legacy was built on the fact that we focus on his unrealized potential rather than his missed opportunities.

 1948: Schlesinger Sr./Life Magazine: Not Ranked